ndsev/zserio/doc/ZserioLanguageOverview.md

 This document contains a detailed specification of the zserio schema language.
 The Zserio Language Overview document is targeted for developers who write zserio schema definitions.

-Zserio is a serialization schema language for modeling binary datatypes, bitstreams or file formats.
+Zserio is a serialization schema language for modeling binary data types, bitstreams or file formats.
 Based on the zserio language it is possible to automatically generate encoders and decoders for a given schema in various target languages (e.g. Java, C++, Python).